Professor Kumlesh Dev

 A large majority of us will experience some form of brain illness during our lifetimes, with over half of us requiring therapy for a neurological or psychiatric disease.

-We are on a long and extraordinarily fascinating journey to discover how the brain works, what happens during brain disease and how we can develop new therapies to cure illnesses of the nervous system.
+We are on a long and extraordinarily fascinating journey to discover how the brain works.
+Among this, what happens during brain disease and how we can develop new therapies to cure illnesses of the nervous system.

 Our understanding of brain diseases has been transformed with new molecular techniques, genetic studies and neuroimaging technologies.
-A major challenge remains, however, to develop drugs that can halt the death and dysfunction of neurons in diseases such as Alzheimer’s disease, Parkinson’s disease, motor neuron disease (ALS) and multiple sclerosis.
+A major challenge remains, however, to develop drugs that can halt the death and dysfunction of neurons.
+Especially in diseases such as Alzheimer’s disease, Parkinson’s disease, motor neuron disease (ALS) and multiple sclerosis.

 Tackling disease requires a triple pronged approach that needs excellence in research, clinical healthcare and pharmaceutical drug development.